 The objective of the BAPLA Best Practice Committee is to promote best practice within the picture industry.

-If you believe that a BAPLA Member is acting contrary to the Code of Best Practice, you can contact the BAPLA Best Practice Committee.
+If you believe that a BAPLA Member is acting contrary to the Code of Best Practice, in the first instance you should contact the Member directly to resolve the issue.
+If you find the Member’s response to be unsatisfactory, you can contact the BAPLA Best Practice Committee.

 The BAPLA procedure for handling complaints is below.

-Your complaint should include the full name of the complainant (individual, or if complaint is made on behalf of a business, the name of the business), address and contact details, and the nature of your complaint.
+Your complaint must include the full name of the complainant (individual, or if complaint is made on behalf of a business, the name of the business), address and contact details, the nature of your complaint and records of your attempts to resolve the complaint directly with the BAPLA Member.

 The complaint will be shared with the Best Practice Committee which is comprised of members of the BAPLA Executive Board.

-If the complaint is in relation to a BAPLA Member represented on the Best Practice Committee, that representative will be excluded from the complaint process so as not to put them in a position of conflict of interest.
+If the complaint is in relation to a BAPLA Member represented on the Best Practice Committee or if a member of the Best Practice Committee declared a conflict of interest in the complaint, that representative will be excluded from the complaint process.

 - is legitimate;